combine/universal-react-redux/README.md

 # react-redux-starter

-A universal starter kit built with react, react-router and redux.
-Server rendering with react and express, bundles with Webpack with hot module reloading and hot style reloading with SCSS support.
+A universal starter kit built with ES2015, react, react-router and redux.
+Server rendering with react and express.
+Bundled with Webpack with hot module and css reloading with SCSS support.

 ## Prerequisites

-* Node 4.2+ is recommended.
+* Node.js 6+ is **required**, as the Webpack configuration files uses ES2015
+extensively.

 * Webpack
 ```